tipjoe/kuali/Readme.md

 ##Initial Thinking

 A building has one or more Elevators that need to operate in unison.
-Each elevator has controls for it's own actions, triggered by passengers pushing buttons.
+Each elevator has controls for its own actions, triggered by passengers pushing buttons.
 In addition a central Dispatcher needs to coordinate system level requests by passengers who haven't yet boarded an elevator.

 **Note:**
-The numbers indicate in the code (e.g. Req#1) correspond to your requirements doc.
+The numbers indicated in the code (e.g. Req#1) correspond to your requirements doc.

 ##Design
 Elements of the system.